Prof. Reichman's research focuses on cultural responses to economic change, especially the anthropology of trade and globalization in Latin America.

 Journal Articles and Book Chapters

-- Forthcoming.
+- 2018.
 Big Coffee in Brazil: Historical Origins and Implications for Anthropological Political Economy.
 Journal of Latin American and Caribbean Anthropology.

 - 2016.
 From the Social Production of the Person to Transnational Capitalism: Parsons, Turner, and Globalization.
 Tipití: Journal of the Society for the Anthropology of Lowland South America: 14:2, Article 154-163.